-Which resource is mainly produced by seven countries, but is too expensive for most of its citizens to purchase?
+Which resource is mainly produced by seven countries but is too expensive for most of its citizens to purchase?
 Diamonds.
 Diamonds have a long history.
-They were found on different jewelry and accessories dating to centuries before our birth.
-Diamonds were an important part of trade in the early centuries.
+They were found on jewelry and accessories dating to centuries before our birth.
+Diamonds were an important part of the trade in the early centuries.
 They’ve always been a symbol of success and wealth.
-In recent times, there’s been a lot of controversy surrounding diamond mines in poor countries.
-Today, a company called Diamond Standard is trying to make diamonds a commodity.
-Its founder, Cormac Kenney, wants to make it easier for investors to trade diamonds in an ethical manner.
+Recently, there’s been a lot of controversy surrounding diamond mines in poor countries.
+Today, Diamond Standard is trying to make diamonds a commodity.
+Its founder, Cormac Kenney, wants to make it easier for investors to trade diamonds ethically.
 And with a twist.
-Let’s take a deeper look into this company and the Diamond Standard Coin.
+Let’s look deeper into this company and the Diamond Standard Coin.

 What Is Diamond Standard?

 Diamond Standard is a very recent company.
-It was founded in 2018, in New York City by Cormac Kenney.
-Due to its new business model, it’s slowly beginning to make headlines.
+It was founded in 2018 in New York City by Cormac Kenney.
+However, due to its new business model, it’s slowly beginning to make headlines.

-Diamond Standard’s business plan revolves around the idea of making diamonds a regulated commodity.
+Diamond Standard’s business plan revolves around making diamonds a regulated commodity.
 The company wants to create the equivalent of a standard gold bar.

 But with diamonds and incorporating blockchain technology.
 Where does a Diamond Standard coin come into play?